ParmS-Musale/PlayTube/README.md

 # PlayTube 📺

-This is a YouTube Clone project built using **React**, **Redux**, **React-Router**, and **Tailwind CSS**.
+This is a PlayTube project built using **React**, **Redux**, **React-Router**, and **Tailwind CSS**.
 It features a header with a responsive layout, a search bar with live search suggestions powered by YouTube's API, and a user menu with toggle functionality.
 The search results are cached to reduce API calls for repeated queries.

 ## Table of Contents